corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 In contrast to the MIMIC experiments, lastfirst-based nerves of the MXDH data grow sub-polynomially and are significantly sparser than maxmin-based nerves.
 Lastfirst covers tend to be crisper, especially as the number of landmarks and the extension factors increase.
 This indicates that the nearest neighborhoods form a more parsimonious cover of the data than the centered balls.
-The predictive accuracies of the maxmin- and lastfirst-selected cover-based models converge with increasing landmarks[^We should increase the maximum number of landmarks to be sure.], though for smaller numbers different selection procedures perform best for different outcomes.
+The predictive accuracies of the maxmin- and lastfirst-selected cover-based models converge with increasing landmarks^[We should increase the maximum number of landmarks to be sure.], though for smaller numbers different selection procedures perform best for different outcomes.

 \begin{figure}
 \includegraphics[width=.5\textwidth]{../figures/cover-simplices-mx}